 \item{(1)} It follows from conditions (1), (2), (3a) and (3b) that each $X_i$ is the connected sum of a family of manifolds each homeomorphic to one of the manifolds in $\cal M$; moreover, if the manifolds in $\cal M$ are oriented, the above mentioned homeomorphisms (and the involved operation of connected sum) respect the orientations.

 \item{(2)} In the case when the manifolds in $\cal M$ are oriented, conditions (1)-(5) in Definition 1.1 basically coincide with conditions (1)-(6) in [J], Section 2, p.
 82.

-\item{(3)} Condition (6) in Definition 1.1 implies condition (7) in [J], but it is essentially weaker than the conjunction of conditions (7) and (8) of [J] (except the case when the family $\cal M$ consists of a single manifold $M$, in which (6) is equivalent to the conjunction of (7) and (8), as it was observed and exploited in [F] and [Z]).
+\item{(3)} Condition (6) in Definition 1.1 implies condition (7) in [J], but it is essentially weaker than the conjunction of conditions (7) and (8) of [J] (except when the family $\cal M$ consists of a single manifold $M$, in which case condition (6) of Definition 1.1 is equivalent to the conjunction of conditions (7) and (8) of [J], as it was observed and exploited in [F] and [Z]).

 \item{(4)} Definition 1.1 describes exactly the class of inverse sequences naturally associated to weakly saturated tree systems of manifolds from $\cal M$, as described in [Sw], Section 3.E.
 It represents significant, and probably close to optimal, relaxation of the initial set of conditions provided by Jakobsche in [J], for which the inverse limit of the corresponding sequence depends uniquely on $\cal M$ (see Theoerem 1.3 below).